EliotAndres/tensorflow-2-run-on-mobile-devices-ios-android-browser/README.md

     open Core\ ML\ Demo.xcworkspace

 ## Running on Android
-It is recommended to have [Android Studio](https://developer.android.com/studio) installed
+It is recommended to have [Android Studio](https://developer.android.com/studio) installed.
+Import the project and run the app.